 - It has a glorious homemade cheese sauce. am not a melty, stringy cheese person.
 That cheese pull on so many food pics is the epitome of grossness to me, but a velvety, smooth super sharp cheese sauce...HELL YES.

 Here's what you need to make the nachos and the homemade cheese sauce:

 - Pulled pork.
-This is a bbq pulled pork nachos recipe so you really want to make sure you mix a little bbq sauce into whatever pulled pork you use (your own, restaurant or grocery store).
-The added sweet and smoky flavor of a little bqq sauce really makes these exceptional.
+This is a pulled pork bbq nachos recipe so you really want to make sure you mix a little bbq sauce into whatever pulled pork you use (your own, restaurant or grocery store).
+The added sweet and smoky flavor of a little bbq sauce really makes these exceptional.

 - Cheddar cheese sauce.
 The cheese for this nacho recipe is made with a bechamel.
-Bechamel is flour and butter (a roux) and then whisking in warm milk and cooking until thickened and then folding in lots and lots of super sharp cheddar cheese and a touch of chili powder.
+Bechamel is flour and butter (a roux) and then whisking in warm milk and cooking until thickened and then folding in lots and lots of super sharp cheddar cheese, hatch green chilis and a touch of chili powder.